Zamioculcas

 Zamioculcas is a genus of flowering plants in the family Araceae, containing the single species Zamioculcas zamiifolia.
-It is a tropical perennial plant, native to eastern Africa, from southern Kenya to northeastern South Africa.
-Common names include Zanzibar gem, ZZ plant, Zuzu plant, aroid palm, eternity plant and emerald palm.
-It is grown as an ornamental plant, mainly for its attractive glossy foliage and easy care.
+It is a tropical herbaceous perennial plant, and is native to eastern Africa, including Kenya, KwaZulu-Natal, Malawi, Mozambique, Tanzania, and Zimbabwe.
+Its common names include Zanzibar gem, ZZ plant, Zuzu plant, aroid palm, eternity plant and emerald palm.
+It is commonly grown as a houseplant, mainly because it has attractive glossy foliage and is easy to care for.
+Zamioculcas zamiifolia is winter-hardy in USDA Zones 9 and 10.

-Dutch nurseries started wide-scale, commercial propagation of the plant around 1996.
-It was first described as Caladium zamiifolium by Loddiges in 1829, but moved to his new genus Zamioculcas by Heinrich Wilhelm Schott and given its established name, Zamioculcas zamiifolia, by Adolf Engler.
+Dutch nurseries began wide-scale commercial propagation of the plant around 1996.
+It was first described in 1829 by Loddiges, who named it Caladium zamiifolium; Heinrich Wilhelm Schott later reassigned it to the genus Zamioculcas, and Adolf Engler renamed it Zamioculcas zamiifolia.